Oumaymabamoh/thesis-eval-synthetic-data-lime-nlp/README.md

 # experimental design
 The flowchart below shows the exprimental workflow to achive the stufy goals.
 # Model
+The model used in this study to serve as black boxe model and classifier is DistilBERT developed by Hugging Face
 # Results
 # Getting Started